timgws/jquery-tagcloud/README.md

 Styling:
 --------
  The plugin adds the "tagcloudlink" class to the generated tag links.
-Note that an "&nbsp;" is generated between the links too.
+Note that an "&amp;nbsp;" is generated between the links too.

 Originally based on DynaCloud v3 by Johann Burkard
 <http://johannburkard.de>
 <mailto:jb@eaio.com>

-CHANGES:
+# CHANGES:
-15 july 2014
+* 15 july 2014 (Tim Groeneveld)
-- Add the ability to set max & min and not have tag cloud calculate values.
+> - Add the ability to set max & min and not have tag cloud calculate values.

-05 sept.
-2008
+* 05 sept.
+2008 (Schaffer Krisztián)
-- Improved normalization algorithm - better looking font sizes
+> - Improved normalization algorithm - better looking font sizes
-- New settings: click, maxFontSizeEm
+> - New settings: click, maxFontSizeEm
-- Documentation
+> -  Documentation

-04 sept.
-2008
+* 04 sept.
+2008 (Schaffer Krisztián)
-- Initial version
+> - Initial version